Chikhosi told to disclose Buluma’s conditions of service amid revelations of K3.9 million security spending

-A rights group has demanded Secretary to President and Cabinet Zangazanga Chikhosi to reveal conditions of service for National Oil Company of Malawi (NOCMA) deputy Chief Executive Officer Hellen Buluma following revelations that NOCMA is blowing K3.9 million per month on Buluma’s security.
+A Malawi human rights group has demanded Secretary to President and Cabinet Zangazanga Chikhosi to reveal conditions of service for National Oil Company of Malawi (NOCMA) deputy Chief Executive Officer Hellen Buluma following revelations that NOCMA is blowing K3.9 million per month on Buluma’s security.

 Centre for Democracy and Economic Development Initiatives (CDEDI) has written a letter to Chikhosi who is also Chairperson for the Board for NOCMA.